Analysis | The irresistible allure for the right of casting Big Tech as Big Brother

 “Voters really want us to do something about the tech industry,” he told Ball, adding that people often tell him things like, “I love what you said, but why don’t we break up these companies and put all the CEOs in jail?”

 One might normally be skeptical of such an anecdote, but Vance is necessarily interacting with people who self-select in going to hear a Senate candidate speak a year before the actual election, so who knows.
-This sense that big tech is oppressing conservative voices overlaps with one of the most prominent strains of the right-wing culture-war obsession: this idea that left-wing “cancel culture” seeks to silence any dissenters.
+This sense that Big Tech is oppressing conservative voices overlaps with one of the most prominent strains of the right-wing culture-war obsession: this idea that left-wing “cancel culture” seeks to silence any dissenters.
 Republicans are far more worried about “cancel culture” than Democrats (in part, certainly, because it’s been an obsession of Fox News’s).
 In a February poll, most Republicans said it was a very serious problem, and what better immediate example of grass-roots conservatives being muffled than that Twitter asks if you want to read an article before you tweet it?

 Often, though, the actual intent of the social media companies’ efforts shine through.
-On Friday, Twitter removed White supremacist and Holocaust denier Nick Fuentes from its platform.
+On Friday, Twitter removed white supremacist and Holocaust denier Nick Fuentes from its platform.
 Vance — who as a conservative White man was by no means the central target of Fuentes’s anger — used Twitter’s decision as an example of the company’s overreach.
 In doing so, he was suggesting that a private company choosing to muffle a racist was more problematic than a racist spreading racism.
-It’s seen as more politically useful to oppose Big Tech censorship than it is problematic to side with a white nationalist.
+It’s seen as more politically useful to oppose Big Tech censorship than it is problematic to side with a white nationalist, which to some extent gets at the heart of all of this.

 On more than one occasion, these decisions by social media companies have been cast as somehow running afoul of the First Amendment, as though they are extensions of the federal government to which that amendment applies.
 In fact, a lawsuit filed this week by Trump against the companies argues that they are essentially “state actors” to whom the amendment should apply.
 Unfortunately for Trump’s chances, this idea has already been rejected by the Supreme Court, in an opinion written by a justice Trump appointed.

 Why is Trump filing this lawsuit now?
-In part, obviously, because he was banned from Twitter and Facebook after the violence at the Capitol on Jan.
+In part, obviously, because he was banned from Twitter and Facebook after the violence at the U.S. Capitol on Jan.
 6. In part, too, it’s because he still wants to be the face of the fight against his base’s oppressors.
 The lawsuit was structured in the manner of a class-action lawsuit, with Trump and his allies encouraging people to join in the former president’s fight, albeit most immediately by giving money or providing email addresses.

 Cartoonist and Trump superfan Ben Garrison made a cartoon showing Trump battling the social media giants, casting Trump as Don Quixote and the tech firms as a windmill.
 The metaphor here doesn’t really work as intended, given the actual story in that book, which has Quixote attacking only invented enemies.
 But Garrison nonetheless defended his drawing in a post on his website, arguing that he was “free to take liberties with any metaphor I like.”